PurpleSquirrelMedia/sol-hello/README.md

   data you use in your programs is called deserialization.
 In super layman's terms you basically have a series of 8 bit numbers (up to 255 for each) that get stored in an array in storage.
 The process of serializing and deserializing entails knowing how those bytes relate to the data in your program.
-In this extended example, we store two unsigned 32 bit numbers, which means that we have an array of 8 bits where we have decided in our program that the first four relate to `counter` and the second four relate to `counter_times_2`.
+In this extended example, we store two unsigned 32 bit numbers, which means that we have an array of 8 bytes where we have decided in our program that the first four relate to `counter` and the second four relate to `counter_times_2`.
 Check out [processors.rs](src/program-rust/src/processor.rs) to see how that works.

 5. Same thing as it relates to passing data into your programs.
 You have to serialize the data that